Ernst Jünger: Early life

 Ernst Jünger was born in Heidelberg as the eldest of six children of the chemical engineer Ernst Georg Jünger and of Karoline Lampl (1873–1950).
 Two of his siblings died as infants.
 His father acquired some wealth in potash mining.
-He went to school in Hannover from 1901 to 1905, and during 1905 to 1907 to boarding schools in Hanover and Brunswick.
+He was raised in Hanover and went to school there from 1901 to 1905, and during 1905 to 1907 to boarding schools in Hanover and Brunswick.
 He rejoined his family in 1907, in Rehburg, and went to school in Wunstorf with his siblings from 1907 to 1912.
 During this time, he developed his passion for adventure novels and for entomology.

 He spent some time as an exchange student in Buironfosse, Saint-Quentin, France, in September 1909.
 With his younger brother Friedrich Georg Jünger (1898–1977) he joined the Wandervogel movement in 1911.
 His first poem was published with the Gaublatt für Hannoverland in November 1911.
 By this time, Jünger had a reputation as a budding bohemian poet.

 In 1913, Jünger was a student at the Hamelin gymnasium.
-In November, he travelled to Verdun and enlisted in the French Foreign Legion for a five-year term, but with the intention of getting to North Africa.
+In November, he travelled to Verdun and then Marseilles enlisted in the French Foreign Legion for a five-year term, but with the intention of getting to North Africa.
+This was an illegal act in Germany.
 Stationed in a training camp at Sidi Bel Abbès, Algeria, he deserted and travelled to Morocco, but was captured and returned to camp.
 Six weeks later, he was dismissed from the Legion due to the intervention of the German Foreign Office, and escaped prosecution.
 On the return journey he was told by his father that the cost of representations to the authorities had amounted to a vast sum.
 Jünger was sent to a boarding school in Hanover, where fellow pupils included future communist leader Werner Scholem (1895–1940).